hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 Access policy
 *************

-**The Hortense VSC Tier-1 cluster can only be used by people with an active Tier-1 compute project.**
+**The Hortense VSC Tier-1 cluster can only be accessed by people with an active Tier-1 compute project.**

 See https://www.vscentrum.be/compute for more information on requesting access.